friendly-bits/geoip-shell/README.md

 * Supports running on OpenWrt.

 ### **Reliability**:
-- Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.
+- Downloaded IP lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.

 <details> <summary>Read more:</summary>

-- Default source for ip lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
+- Default source for IP lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
-- Supports the 'MaxMind' commercial source which provides more accurate ip lists, both the free GeoLite2 database and the paid GeoIP2 database.
+- Supports the 'MaxMind' commercial source which provides more accurate IP lists, both the free GeoLite2 database and the paid GeoIP2 database.
 Note that in order to use the MaxMind source, you need to have a MaxMind account.
 - With nftables, utilizes nftables atomic rules replacement to make the interaction with the system firewall fault-tolerant and to completely eliminate time when geoip is disabled during an automatic update.
 - All scripts perform extensive error detection and handling.
 - All user input is validated to reduce the chance of accidental mistakes.
 - Verifies firewall rules coherence after each action.
 - Automatic backup of geoip-shell state (optional, enabled by default except on OpenWrt).
 - Automatic recovery of geoip-shell firewall rules after a reboot (a.k.a persistence) or in case of unexpected errors.
-- Supports specifying trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
+- Supports specifying trusted IP addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
 </details>

 ### **Efficiency**:
-- Utilizes the native nftables sets (or, with iptables, the ipset utility) which allows to create efficient firewall rules with thousands of ip ranges.
+- Utilizes the native nftables sets (or, with iptables, the ipset utility) which allows to create efficient firewall rules with thousands of IP ranges.

 <details><summary>Read more:</summary>

 - With nftables, optimizes geoblocking for low memory consumption or for performance, depending on the RAM capacity of the machine and on user preference.
 With iptables, automatic optimization is implemented.
-- Ip list parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
+- IP list parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
-- Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
+- Implements smart update of IP lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
 - For inbound geoblocking, uses the "prerouting" hook in kernel's netfilter component which shortens the path unwanted packets travel in the system and may reduce the CPU load if any additional firewall rules process incoming traffic down the line.
-- Supports the 'ipdeny' source which provides aggregated ip lists (useful for embedded devices with limited memory).
+- Supports the 'ipdeny' source which provides aggregated IP lists (useful for embedded devices with limited memory).
 - Scripts are only active for a short time when invoked either directly by the user or by the init script/reboot cron job/update cron job.

 </details>